City of Atlanta Brownfield Program

 The purpose of this program is to support the long-term redevelopment of brownfield properties throughout the city in a way that aligns with and promotes the City’s strategic redevelopment efforts.
 The program will focus on 13 priority areas throughout the City; these areas have been identified through previous brownfields programs, economic development plans, and strategic planning efforts.

 Under this voluntary assistance program, the City of Atlanta will provide no-cost Phase I and Phase I Environmental Site Assessments (ESAs) for select brownfield properties.
 Eligible properties are those that will be redeveloped in the near-term and will serve as catalysts for other redevelopment efforts in priority areas of the city.
-These sites will be identified and prioritized for assessment through a strategic community engagement effort by the City and its consultant team.
+These sites will be identified for assessment through a strategic community engagement effort by the City and its consultant team.

 This program is made possible by a grant from the U.S. Environmental Protection Agency.
 The program will end on September 30, 2016.